Vyopta Terms of Service for vAnalytics

 14.0 EFFECT OF TERMINATION

 - 14.1 Return of Confidential Information.
-Upon any expiration or termination of these Terms, each Party shall, within thirty (30) days thereof, return the Confidential Information of the other Party provided hereunder and shall provide written certification of the return and/or destruction of all copies thereof.
+Upon any expiration or termination of these Terms, each Party shall return upon request the Confidential Information of the other Party provided hereunder.

 - 14.2 Payments.